User Roles & Permissions

 | Stakeholder | Business stakeholders & PMs | View roadmap, vote on priorities, track progress |

-| Viewer | Read-only observers | View roadmap and milestones only |
+| Viewer | Read-only observers | View roadmap and milestones, comment on items |

 Owner